Civil Defense

 KDFW Channel 4 News Story

 On February 15, 2003 KDFW Channel 4 came to my house and did a news story on my web site/collection.
 The story aired on the 6 and 9 O'clock news that night.
 To see a video of the news report click on the link below.
-This file needs Windows Media Player 9 installed.

-Channel 4 News Story Video
+Channel 4 News Story Video (WMV File)

 Civil Defense Film Strips and Film Stills